Northern Kenai Peninsula Management Area

 Inseason Phase 2 specifics (figure 4)

 Five separate management boxes are possible (boxes 1-5 in figure 4) depending on how the inseason estimate compares to the SEG and OEG.
 Boxes 1-2 are restrictive based on a low inseason estimates and result in no harvest or total closure by emergency order.
 Boxes 3-4 are more liberal based on higher inseason estimates and allow more harvest potential via standard regulations (5AAC 57.120) for king salmon angling on the Kenai River.
 Box 5 would ease regulation by emergency order if the OEG is projected to be exceeded and allow more harvest.
-Emergency order liberalizations of the fishery can only occur below Slikok Creek as per the plan.
+Emergency order liberalizations of the fishery can only occur downstream of Slikok Creek as per the plan.

 - Possible Scenario 1; inseason data suggests spawning run escapement of 8,500 large fish.
 Manage as per box 5, Liberalize fishery by EO...
 Allow harvest of fish less than 44 inches, may also allow bait if 44+ in. fish catch rates are not high.
 Liberalization of fishery cannot occur above Slikok Creek.